coleellis/cyber-training/binex/03-formats/chase.md

 )
 ```

-If we didn't have `gef`, we could check the stack:
+If we didn't have GEF, we could check the stack:

 {% tabs %}
 {% tab title="GDB" %}